danielchastain/WebAppAI/README.md

 ![image](https://user-images.githubusercontent.com/53002994/221684356-6c55dda5-ed72-41c5-bccf-5d4647a46971.png)

-This is a Node.js web application that utilizes the OpenAI GPT-3 API to generate business ideas based on user input.
+This is a Node.js web application that utilizes the OpenAI GPT-3 API to generate answers to any questions the user input might have.
 The application is built using the Express.js framework and includes the body-parser middleware for handling incoming request data.

 The application features a basic HTML page with a button and space for the generated business idea.
 Users can input a name for the business idea they want to generate, and the application will use that input to create a prompt for the OpenAI GPT-3 API.